yashsrv/gdsc-webdev-task/README.md

-# NSUT-GDSC WebDev Recruitment task
+# NSUT-GDSC Web Dev Recruitment task

 The first ever GitHub repo is here, made in 1st year for the GDSC recruitment.